alecthegeek/git-workshop/Git Workshop Student Instructions.md

     git bisect reset

-If you wish to automate the run of the tests and marking boolean outcome (testing)
+If you wish to automate the run of the tests and marking boolean outcome (testing), use the `run` command.
+The program must return 0 for `good`, 125 for `skip`, 1-127 (except 125) for `bad`, and any negative value like -1 for `abort`.

     git bisect run <COMMAND>